doantranthanh/GoRinnoSho/Answers to technical questions.md

 ## Question 1

 * How long did you spend on the coding test?
-  I have spent 7 days on the coding test.
-You can see it from my personal github which is at  https://github.com/doantranthanh/GoRinnoSho
+  I have spent 3 days and a half on the coding test.
+You can see its history from my personal github which is at  https://github.com/doantranthanh/GoRinnoSho

 * What would you add to your solution if you had more time?

   If I have more time, I would like to build that application by applying Microservices Architecture, ASP.NET Core and will deploy it to AWS.